magicianmakar/magicianmakar/README.md

 ### Hi there.
-I am a Senior Java Developer👋
+I am a Senior Data Scientist 👋

--10+years of experience in ecommerce product/web development including Analysis , development , design , testing , implementation and maintenance support in Java/J2EE technologies.
+-I am a machine learning and back-end engineer who primarily uses Python and technologies such as TensorFlow, PyTorch, Flask, Django, and Docker.

--Strong experience in designing developing software systems using Java , J2EE technologies like Servlets , JSPs , Spring Framework ,  XML , XSD , SOAP , WSDL , HTML , CSS , JavaScript , AJAX , Hibernate , JDBC with Oracle and MySQL , relational databases.
+-As a Data Scientist with 8+ years of experience I have experience developing, training, validating, benchmarking and monitoring machine learning algorithms.

 -8 years of experience in designing User Interface(UI) applications and professional web applications using HTML4.0/5.0 , CSS , Javascript , Jquery , AJAX , Node.js , React.js , Redux.jsJSON and XML.